rishindrasingh/terraform-for-devops/Workspace.md

 terraform apply --auto-approve
 ```

-Now to manage the resources of dev environment using same terraform configuration file, let's switch the terraform workspace to dev workspace and also switch the git branch  to dev branch
+Now to manage the resources of dev environment using same terraform configuration file, let's switch the terraform workspace to dev workspace and also switch the git branch  to dev branch.
+**Note**: As soon as you switch to dev branch your VS code will automaticall be updated with your dev branch changes.

 ```sh
 terraform workspace select dev